 The Best Things To Do In Rasnov.
 Interactive Map

-Underneath, you’ll find a customized map that includes all the locations mentioned in this article.
+Underneath, you’ll find a customized map with all the locations mentioned in this article.
 Just open up this article on your phone and click on the frame in the upper right corner of this map.
-Google Maps app will open up, and you can check all the details.
+The Google Maps app will open, and you can check all the details.
 I hope it helps!

-If you’re interesting in discovering more in Romania, here is a list of articles that might help!
+If you’re interested in discovering more about Romania, here is a list of articles that might help!